Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 This is, of course, my favorite.
 So-called because it was previously a Casona, a sort of Mansion that was refurbished and turned into a hotel.
 Very simple, not pretentious at all and in fact it has a very reasonable price for what it offers.
 The room looks very elegant and finely decorated.
 That would definitely be my choice, without a doubt, if you are not traveling on a budget.
 It’s also located on Calle Amazona, but some of the rooms face the internal patio.
 Close to the main plaza.

-Here I will give you the list of the places where I have been.
+Here I will give you a list of the places where I have been.

 CAFE’ FUSIONES

 This was my first choice.
-The second best coffee’ in town and the best meal, besides the cozy atmosphere.
+The second-best coffee in town and the best meal, besides the cozy atmosphere.
 I have tried almost everything vegan and vegetarian on the menu.
 It’s all great.
 The pastry is homemade, and you can tell.
 The Chocolate truffles are out of this world.
 WIFI is good.
 I was there to work almost every day.
-Unfortunately, it is closed on Sunday, like almost all the places.
+Unfortunately, it is closed on Sunday, like almost all places.

 EL BATAN DE TAYTA